rwb/ccjs710ldv/README.md

 * What fraction of the confidence intervals contained the true population parameter?
 * Does this confidence interval undercover or overcover?

+#### R Code for Thursday 9/25/25

+* In today's class, we consider the issue of using confidence intervals to study the uncertainty of estimating the difference between two sample means (when the populaton difference is known).
+* Next, we study confidence intervals as a measure of uncertainty for the sample median.
+* Then, we examine the issue of uncertainty in assessing differences between medians and proportions.

-##### Script #5
+##### Script #1

-* We now consider a more complicated analysis wherein we estimate the difference between the mean age values for the two populations (1978 and 1980 releasees).
+* We now consider a more complicated analysis wherein we estimate the *difference* between the mean age values for the two populations (1978 and 1980 releasees).
 We will calculate a 80% confidence interval for the sample estimate of the difference between the 2 cohort means.

 ```R
 age78 <- c(rep(16,19),rep(17,161),rep(18,492),rep(19,480),rep(20,624),